Jujube: Description

 The fruit is an edible oval drupe 1.5–3 cm deep; when immature it is smooth-green, with the consistency and taste of an apple with lower acidity, maturing brown to purplish-black, and eventually wrinkled, looking like a small date.
-There is a single hard kernel, similar to an olive pit, containing two seeds.
-Modern cultivated jujubes have kernels 3.8 times larger than those of wild jujubes.
+There is a single hard kernel, similar to an olive stone, containing two seeds.
+Modern cultivated jujubes have kernels up to 3.8 times larger than those of wild jujubes.